-Children, the elderly, pregnant women, and other different populations may need different doses to optimize safety and efficacy.
+Children, the elderly, pregnant women, and other populations may need different doses to optimize safety and efficacy.
 But using conventional clinical trials to optimize dosing for different populations can be difficult for ethical and logistical reasons.

 Virtual patients that vary in intrinsic (e.g., age, sex, weight, genetics) and extrinsic factors (e.g., diet and co-medications) can be used to increase understanding of how new vaccines and medicines work in different people.
-Using virtual patients, virtual trials can test vaccines, medicines, and combinations of medicines at different doses to increase the probability of selecting doses that maximize safety and efficacy, event before conducting clinical trials.
+Using virtual patients, virtual trials can test vaccines, medicines, and combinations of medicines at different doses to increase the probability of selecting doses that maximize safety and efficacy, even before conducting clinical trials.

 For 20 years, Certara and our partners have used virtual patients to accelerate bringing medicines to all patients.